 Discovering Rachel is not an official site of the Fulbright Program or the U.S. Department of State.
 The views expressed on this site are entirely those of the writers of Discovering Rachel and do not represent the views of the Fulbright Program, the U.S. Department of State, or any of its partner organizations.

-Rachel Wong is currently on a 11-month Fulbright Fellowship as an English Teaching Assistant in Yunlin County, Taiwan.
-She recently graduated from Macalester College with a degree in International Studies.
+Rachel Wong graduated from Macalester College with a degree in International Studies.
 In her free time, Rachel likes to blog as an outlet for her thoughts and emotions.
-She hopes to represent Asian Americans in a positive light as a blogger, and advocates for better representation of Asians (and other minority demographics) in popular culture.
 Rachel swears by Marie Kondo’s tidying method and has an irrational fear of falling (e.g. slipping and falling, turbulence, and anything else you can think of).
-Rachel strives to be proficient in five languages and aspires to have a career in foreign service in the future.
+Rachel strives to be proficient in five languages and aspires to have a career in foreign affairs in the future.

-Rachel was the recipient of the Benjamin A. Gilman International Scholarship for Fall 2017, where she studied abroad in Seoul, South Korea.
-She documented her journey through blog posts dedicated to shed light on the study away experience.
-Read about her semester here.
+Rachel was the recipient of the 2019-20 Fulbright Fellowship in Taiwan and the Benjamin A. Gilman International Scholarship for Fall 2017, where she studied abroad in Seoul, South Korea.
+Read about her time in Taiwan here and her semester in Seoul here.

 Q & A